Student artwork, girl with blue hair and morphed face

 Please read the guidelines carefully; some information has changed.

-Digital submissions due to EntryThingy: TBD
+Digital submissions due to EntryThingy: March 7, 2025

 Note: Students may not submit their own artwork.
 Art teachers should submit artwork on their students’ behalf.
 If a student is not enrolled in an art class during the current semester, any art teacher at the same school may submit on the student’s behalf.